dvshrma/jiwan/README.md

 # jiwan
-jiwan stands for joint initiative for wetland advancements and nurturing
+JIWAN or Joint Initiative for Wetland Advancements and Nurturing